-Austrian Parliament approves vaccine mandate for adults
+Austrian parliament approves vaccine mandate for adults

 Once the mandate goes into effect in February, authorities will write to every household to inform them of the new rules.

-From mid-March, police will start checking people's vaccination status during routine checks; people who can't produce proof of vaccination will be asked in writing to do so, and will be fined up to 600 Euros (US$685) if they don't.
+From mid-March, police will start checking people's vaccination status during routine checks; people who can't produce proof of vaccination will be asked in writing to do so, and will be fined up to 600 euros ($685) if they don't.

+If authorities judge the country's vaccination progress still to be insufficient, Nehammer said they would then send reminders to people who remain unvaccinated.
+If even that doesn't work, people would be sent a vaccination appointment and fined if they don't keep it.
+Officials hope they won't need to use the last measure.
+Fines could reach 3,600 euros if people contest their punishment and full proceedings are opened.

+The mandate is supposed to remain in place until the end of January 2024.
+An expert commission will report to the government and parliament every three months on vaccination progress.

 ADVERTISEMENT